thomasballinger/elm-audio-editor/readme.md

 ##TODO

+* drag event refactor
+* listen at points in sources
+* listen to cuts
+* preview mix
+* build list of jumps from clips
 * zoom
-* drag to change selections
+* drag to change order
-* build list of jumps from clips
 * move selections to delete or something
+* save current setup OR maybe outputing a remix spec is enough?

 #Dev Setup